 (2) Written Transmission Line Rating methodologies used to calculate the Transmission Line Ratings in (1) above.

-Exceptions: Where the Transmission Provider determines, consistent with Good Utility Practice, that the Transmission Line Rating of a transmission line is not affected by ambient air temperature or solar heating, the Transmission Provider may use a Transmission Line Rating for that transmission line that is not an AAR or Seasonal Line Rating.
-Examples of such a transmission line may include (but are not limited to): (1) a transmission line for which the technical transfer capability of the limiting conductors and/or limiting transmission equipment is not dependent on ambient air temperature or solar heating; or (2) a transmission line whose transfer capability is limited by a Transmission System limit (such as a system voltage or stability limit) which is not dependent on ambient air temperature or solar heating.
-The Transmission Provider must document in its database of Transmission Line Ratings and Transmission Line Rating methodologies on OASIS or another password-protected website any exceptions to the requirements contained in this Attachment initiated under this paragraph, including the nature of and basis for each exception, the date(s) and time(s) that the exception was initiated, and (if applicable) the date(s) and time(s) that each exception was withdrawn and the standard rating became effective again.
-If the technical basis for an exception under this paragraph changes, then the Transmission Provider must update the relevant Transmission Line Rating(s) in a timely manner.
-The Transmission Provider must reevaluate any exceptions taken under this paragraph at least every five years.
+Exceptions: Where the Transmission Owner determines, consistent with Good Utility Practice, that the Transmission Line Rating of a transmission line is not affected by ambient air temperature or solar heating, the Transmission Owner may provide a Transmission Line Rating for that transmission line that is not an AAR or Seasonal Line Rating.
+The criteria for determining whether a given transmission line may be excepted are contained in ISO-NE Operating Documents.
+The Transmission Owner shall document in its database of Transmission Line Ratings and Transmission Line Rating methodologies on OASIS or another password-protected website any exceptions to the requirements contained in this Attachment initiated under this paragraph, including the nature of and basis for each exception, the date(s) and time(s) that the exception was initiated, and (if applicable) the date(s) and time(s) that each exception was withdrawn and the standard rating became effective again.
+If the technical basis for an exception under this paragraph changes, then the Transmission Owner shall update the relevant Transmission Line Rating(s) in a timely manner.
+The Transmission Owner shall reevaluate any exceptions taken under this paragraph at least every five years.